Types of hand hygiene & 7 steps of washing hands

 Advantage: After a period of contact, it gets evaporated of its own, hence drying of hands is not required separately.

-Indications: Hand rub is indicated during routine patient care activities or taking rounds in the wards or ICUs—whenever opportunity for hand hygiene arises, except when the hands are visibly soiled with blood or other specimens.
+Indications: Hand rub is indicated during routine patient care activities or taking rounds in the wards or ICUs—whenever opportunity for hand hygiene arises, except when the hands are visibly soiled with blood or other specimens.7 steps of washing hands

 Hand Wash